 The major story that’s doing the diabetes news circuit at the minute is the cheerful report that suggests that everyone’s favourite long-acting insulin lantus can cause cancer.
-Thrill seekers can check out Google news if you want the very latest.
+Thrill seekers can check out Google

 Being an avid lantus user (40 units a day at 7.30pm fact fans!)
 I had a look into these claims – after all I don’t have an overwhelming urge to be sent to an early grave by cancer.
 I’d much rather diabetes complications did that instead.

 So I had a look through the various news reports available online.
 Interestingly enough – and just as an aside – most of the reports referred to two other studies which compared and I quote “similar databases in Scotland and the UK”.
 Since 1707 Scotland has been part of the UK, so this sentence is complete nonsense.
 But why do I bring this up?
 Friends and family do tell me I delight in being an annoying pedant and while this is certainly true this is not the reason.
 This rather obvious slip-up appeared in virtually all the published reports – demonstrating that lazy hacks had done a cut-and-paste from one article to the next.

 While this is hardly unusual, it does demonstrate the complete lack of objective research or indeed any sort of considered thought that has gone into these news stories before publication.

 Anyway, that aside, it appears from our somewhat shaky reporting that of four recent studies into long-term lantus use, one has shown a slight increase in risk of certain cancers among users.
 The other three haven’t.
 This, however, was enough to get the American Food and Drug Administration (FDA) interested; they concluded that: